 But there's a definite need to be smart about how to prepare, transport and consume your trail food on a long, hot day hike.

-There are three ways to approach food safety as a day hiker.
+But there are three ways to approach the problem of food safety as a day hiker.

 Let's see which one resonates with you.